 These are the five essential steps in the design sprint:

-Your realistic prototype should look just like you want your finished SaaS product to look like.
+Your realistic prototype should look just like you want your finished SaaS product to look.
 You should be able to click on at least a few of the menu items to see the most important feature areas.

 Another note on passion: this prototype should make you more excited than a five-year-old kid on Christmas morning.